omarthor/omarthor.github.io/README.md

 ### Prerequisites

-Required npm and the associated dependencies outlined in the source repository [package.json](https://github.com/thorigin/thorigin.com-src/blob/master/package.json) file.
+Required npm and the associated dependencies outlined in [package.json](package.json)

 ## Deployment